'Fake news' laws, privacy & free speech on trial: Government overreach in the infodemic?

 How can you use WhatsApp in your reporting, and what practical and ethical issues should you consider?

-The psychology of misinformation: Why we’re vulnerable
+The psychology of misinformation: Why it’s so hard to correct

-How does our psychology make us more vulnerable to misinformation?
-We explain the key concepts in the first of a three-part series.
+Why does our psychology make misinformation so hard to correct?
+We explain the key concepts in the second of a three-part series.